Event Planning

 Scheduling Your Event

 In an effort to coordinate the event planning process and avoid conflicting programs, all events must be added to the Law School’s master planning calendar.
-If you do not have access to edit the online calendar, please send a request for access to [email protected].
-If you’re a member of a student group seeking to list your event on the online calendar, please submit your event via the student event form, and the Student Services will add it to the calendar.
+If you do not have access to edit the online calendar, please send a request for access to [email protected]

 PLEASE NOTE, adding your event to the planning calendar is not a confirmation of your room reservation.